-The long-term business technical account assumes that all bonuses are maintained at current rates.
+The long-term business technical account assumes that compound bonuses vary in line with risk-free rates and all other bonuses are maintained at current rates.

 Accounting for technical provisions

 The long-term business provision is determined by the Board on the advice of the Chief Actuary, as part of the annual actuarial valuation of the Society's long-term business, as permitted by FRS 103.
 The provision is determined in accordance with Solvency II rules as required in the UK by the PRA.